RachWalm/dog-api/TESTING.md

 As a user I can edit a user profile that I own

 As a user I can't edit a profile I don't own, but can view it

+###  posts app

+As a user I can create a post

+As a user I can read a list of posts

+As a user I can read a specific post

+As a user I get an error if I put in an invalid post ID

+As a user I can edit a post that I own

+As a user I can't edit a post I don't own, but can view it

+As a user I can delete a post that I own

+As a user I can't delete a post that I don't own

 ### Superuser